Stress Disorder

 • Yoga and meditation

-Stress treatment can add a tremendous amount of coping skills and support to a person in a stressful environment.
-The best success will occur when treatment targets the source of stress directly, rather than the side effects of stress.
+Stress treatment can provide tremendous coping skills and support to a person in a stressful environment.
+The best success will occur when treatment targets the source of stress directly rather than its side effects.

-Taking care of your wellbeing is essential for effectively managing stress.
-Different strategies work for different people, so here are some ideas you could try:
+Taking care of your well-being is essential for effectively managing stress.
+Different strategies work for other people, so here are some ideas you could try:

 1. Be kind to yourself: Learning to treat yourself with kindness can have a positive impact on how you feel in various situations.
 Take breaks throughout your day to engage in activities you enjoy, and acknowledge and reward yourself for even small achievements.